-- 1.1 We have concerns that Policy SS1 does not provide a robust framework for the delivery of housing because the Councils' ambitions for jobs growth is not reflected in the housing requirement and that the housing requirement does not take into account market signals and the affordable housing shortage in York. - 1.2 Our concerns can largely be addressed by increasing the housing requirement and by identifying a range and choice of housing sites, in particular the allocation of a plentiful supply of small-to-medium-sized sites. - 1.3 This would help ease the reliance on the 'Garden Village' sites which, are more complex to deliver in a timely fashion.
+- 1.1 We have concerns that Policy SS1 does not provide a robust framework for the delivery of housing because the Councils' ambitions for jobs growth is not reflected in the housing requirement and that the housing requirement does not take into account market signals and the affordable housing shortage in York. - 1.2 Our concerns can largely be addressed by increasing the housing requirement and by identifying a range and choice of housing sites, in particular the allocation of a plentiful supply of sites on the edge of existing urban centres, which can be more readily delivered in a timely manner. - 1.3 This would help ease the reliance on the 'Garden Village' sites which, are more complex to deliver in a timely fashion.